danog/MadelineProto/docs/TD_docs/methods/setAlarm.md

 ---
 title: setAlarm
-description: Returns Ok after specified amount of the time passed
+description: Returns Ok after specified amount of the time passed.
+Can be called before authorization
 ---
 ## Method: setAlarm
 [Back to methods index](index.md)